Complete list of publications on Google Scholar

 - L. Bachmair, Canonical Equational Proofs, Birkhäuser, Boston, 1991.

 I developed the superposition calculus jointly with Harald Ganzinger.
 This work has been called "revolutionary" [LNCS 7797, p.
 4] in that it combined known concepts with new ideas to develop a powerful, yet flexible proof method for automated deduction.
 The first results were presented at CTRS '90 , though the first publication appeared in the CADE '90 proceedings .
+The latter paper was selected for the 2019 Thoralf Skolem Award.
 A journal version of the key results appeared in 1994 .
 The model generation technique described in these and other papers proved to be very successful and allowed researchers in automated deduction "to make tremendous progress in all directions ever since, to a point that people did not feel the need to look for new methods" [LNCS 7797, p.
 91].
 The LICS '93 paper was selected for the ACM/IEEE LICS 2013 Test-of-Time Award.
 A planned book on automated deduction was never completed, but there are two extensive survey papers, and .

 - L. Bachmair and H. Ganzinger, Completion of first-order clauses with equality by strict superposition.
 In Proc.
 Second Int.
 Workshop on Conditional and Typed Rewriting Systems, pp. 162-181, Lecture Notes in Computer Science 516, Springer-Verlag, Berlin, 1991.